Mini Track Loaders are the Smart Choice for Working in Confined Areas

 Bobcat Co. introduced its first compact tool carrier in 2002 with its mini track loader line and the MT50.
 Additional models, including the MT52 (2003), MT55 (2004) and MT85 (2015), were eventually added to the line.
 When the MT52 was introduced, it featured the industry’s first ride-on platform that could easily be detached for walk-behind operation.

-Today, the product line includes the MT55 and the new MT85.
-The Bobcat MT85 mini track loader provides a 54 percent increase in rated operating capacity and a 14 percent increase in lift height to help customers accomplish more work and replace tasks previously done by hand with wheelbarrows and shovels.
+Today, the Bobcat product line includes the MT55 and the MT85.
+MT85 mini track loaders provide a 54 percent increase in rated operating capacity and a 14 percent increase in lift height to help customers accomplish more work and replace tasks previously done by hand with wheelbarrows and shovels.
 The MT85 mini track loader is configured with two ISO joystick controls for enhanced operator comfort and convenience.
 The ergonomic controls help change travel speed and direction with the flick of a wrist.

-Bobcat mini track loaders have powerful Tier 4-compliant diesel engines and efficient hydraulic systems to deliver fast cycle times, strong breakout force and excellent pushing ability, says Bobcat.
+Bobcat says its mini track loaders have powerful Tier 4-compliant diesel engines and efficient hydraulic systems to deliver fast cycle times, strong breakout forces and excellent pushing abilities.
 The machine’s frame, lift arms and hydrostatic drive system are designed for a long, dependable service life.